Biomaterials-for-Medical-Devices-AI/Helix/docs/users/train_models.md

 ### Options
 **When using automatic hyper-parameter search, you will not be able to set any of these options.
 They will be determined automatically.**

+- **Mulitple Linear Regression with Expectation Maximisation**

+  Train a Multiple Linear Regression model which uses Expectation Maximisation. **This is only available for regression problems**.

+  - Alpha (relgularisation): the regularisation parameter.

+  - Maximum Beta: Will test beta values between 0.1 and this value.

+  - Weight Threshold: Features with weights below this value will be discarded.

+  - Max Iterations: the maximum number of expectation maximisation cycles to be performed during training.

+  - Tolerance: When the change predictions between model predictions and true target values falls below this value, training stops.

 - **Linear Regression**

   Train a [Linear Regression](https://scikit-learn.org/1.5/modules/generated/sklearn.linear_model.LinearRegression.html) model. **This is only available for regression problems**.